Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Comparisons and discussions

 \subsection{Theoretical comparisons}

-In the following, we compare IGA-L with IGA-C in terms of their computational efficiency at solving a scalar problem (Laplace equation~\cite{schillinger2013isogeometric}) and vector problem (elasticity equation~\cite{schillinger2013isogeometric}).
+In the following, we compare IGA-L with IGA-C and IGA-SC in terms of their computational efficiency at solving a scalar problem (Laplace equation~\cite{schillinger2013isogeometric}) and vector problem (elasticity equation~\cite{schillinger2013isogeometric}).
 We consider model discretizations in one, two, and three dimensions that are characterized by the degree of the basis functions and the numbers of control and collocation points in each parametric direction.
 For the sake of simplicity, we assume that the model discretizations in two and three dimensions have the same number of collocation points (and control points) in each parametric direction, and the degrees of basis functions in one, two, and three dimensions are $p,\ p \times p$, and $p \times p \times p$, respectively.

-First, the costs in floating point operations (flops) for the formation at one collocation point are the same for both IGA-L and IGA-C. These costs are listed in Table~\ref{tbl:cost_of_col_pt}.
-It should be pointed out that there are some slight flaws in the formulae employed to calculate the costs in flops in Ref.~\cite{schillinger2013isogeometric}.
-Hence, the formulae presented in Table~\ref{tbl:cost_of_col_pt} are a bit different from those in~\cite{schillinger2013isogeometric}.
+First, the costs in floating point operations (flops) for the formation at one collocation point are the same for IGA-L, IGA-C, and IGA-SC.
+These costs are listed in Table~\ref{tbl:cost_of_col_pt}.

-Second, we compared the costs (in flops) of solving the linear system of equations in IGA-C and IGA-L, and present the comparison in Table~\ref{tbl:cost_comp}.
-In this table, the first column is the dimension of the problem solved, the second column is the number of control points (equal to the number of collocation points in IGA-C), and the third column is the cost in flops to solve the linear system of equations using Gaussian elimination in IGA-C~\cite{golub1996matrix}.
-In addition, the fourth column is the number of control points, and the fifth column is the number of collocation points in IGA-L. Finally, the last column is the cost in flops to solve normal equation~\pref{eq:normal_equ} using Cholesky decomposition in IGA-L~\cite{golub1996matrix}.
+Second, we compared the costs (in flops) of solving the linear system of equations in IGA-C IGA-SC, and IGA-L, and present the comparison in Table~\ref{tbl:cost_comp}.
+In this table, the first column is the dimension of the problem solved, and the second column is the number of control points (equal to the number of collocation points in IGA-C).
+The third column is the cost in flops to solve the linear system of equations using Gaussian elimination in IGA-C~\cite{golub1996matrix}.
+Moreover, the fourth column is the number of collocation points in IGA-L, and the fifth column is the cost in flops to solve the normal equation~\pref{eq:normal_equ} using Cholesky decomposition in IGA-L~\cite{golub1996matrix}.
+Finally, the last two columns are the number of collocation points in IGA-SC, and the cost in flops to solve the normal equation using Cholesky decomposition in IGA-SC~\cite{golub1996matrix}, respectively.
 We can see that the cost to solve Eq.~\pref{eq:normal_equ} in IGA-L linearly increases with the number of collocation points ($m,\ m \times m,\ m \times m \times m$).